-As you can see in the chart above, the annual change in debt as a percentage of market capitalization has ticked down in recent months, moving below zero.
-So, this indicator is not signaling immediate risk.
-But the overall debt level remains very high, and we have seen something approaching a spike in recent months.
-As such, the risk level remains worth watching.
-We are keeping this at a yellow light.
+As you can see in the chart above, the annual change in debt as a percentage of market capitalization remains well below zero, despite a jump over the past couple of months.
+This indicator is not signaling immediate risk at this point but is moving in the wrong direction.
+Given that, and the fact that the overall debt level remains very high, it is worth watching.
+So, we are keeping this indicator at a yellow light.

 Signal: Yellow light